 If you opt to privatize living people, only their names will be part of the file.
 You can optionally include private facts and notes, as well as a research to-do list.
 If you include media files, such as photographs and document images, Family Tree Maker files will include them, but GEDCOM files will have only links to them.
 (Note that GEDCOM files created with Family Tree Maker 2011 and earlier versions won’t have links to media files, either.)
 If you’re sharing your tree as a GEDCOM file, you’ll need to send image files and other media separately.

-5. Select the folder on your computer where you want to save the file, give it a name such as “jones-genealogy” and click OK.
+Give the folder a name such as “jones-genealogy” and click OK.
 When the export is finished, click OK again.